qdrant/landing_page/qdrant-landing/content/articles/sparse-vectors.md

 | OpenAI Embedding  | 12.288                  |
 | Sparse Vector     | 1.12                    |

-## How SPLADE works?
-Leveraging BERT
+## How SPLADE works: leveraging BERT

 SPLADE leverages a transformer architecture to generate sparse representations of documents and queries, enabling efficient retrieval.
 Let's dive into the process.